-- 43. The Committee requests the State party to ensure the wide participation of all ministries and public bodies in the preparation of its next report, as well as to consult a variety of women's and human rights organizations during that phase. - 44.
-The Committee requests the State party to respond to concerns expressed in the present concluding observations in its next periodic report under article 18 of the Convention.
-The Committee invites the State party to submit its next periodic report in July 2015. - 45.
-The Committee invites the State party to follow the "Harmonized guidelines on reporting under the international human rights treaties, including guidelines on a common core document and treaty-specific documents", approved at the fifth inter-committee meeting of the human rights treaty bodies in June 2006 (HRI/MC/2006/3 and Corr.1).
-The treaty-specific reporting guidelines, adopted by the Committee at its fortieth session in January 2008 (A/63/38, annex I), must be applied in conjunction with the harmonized reporting guidelines on a common core document.
-Together they constitute the harmonized guidelines on reporting under the Convention on the Elimination of All Forms of Discrimination against Women.
+43. The Committee requests the State party to ensure the wide participation of all ministries and public bodies in the preparation of its next report, as well as to consult a variety of women's and human rights organizations during that phase.

+44. The Committee requests the State party to respond to concerns expressed in present concluding observations in its next periodic report under article 18 of the Convention.
+The Committee invites the State party to submit its next periodic report in July 2015.

+45. The Committee invites the State party to follow the "Harmonized guidelines on reporting under the international human rights treaties, including guidelines on a common core document and treaty-specific documents", approved at the fifth Inter-Committee Meeting of the human rights treaty bodies in June 2006 (see HRI/MC/2006/3 and Corr.1).
+The treaty-specific reporting guidelines, adopted by the Committee at its fortieth session, in January 2008, must be applied in conjunction with the harmonized reporting guidelines on a common core document.
+Together they constitute the harmonized guidelines on reporting under the Convention on the Elimination of all forms of Discrimination against Women.
 The treaty-specific document should be limited to 40 pages, while the updated common core document should not exceed 80 pages.